Responses to the Communities for Zero Carbon Oxford election survey

 What is the election survey?

-Communities for Zero Carbon Oxford, a collective of local environmental groups in Oxford, has drawn up a list of 12 questions for Oxford candidates in the 2021 local elections, covering a range of environmental issues.
+Communities for Zero Carbon Oxford, a collective of local environmental groups in Oxford, drew up a list of 12 questions for Oxford candidates in the 2021 local elections, covering a range of environmental issues.

-Our intention is to enable a range of responses from candidates so that voters can get a good sense of the differences between candidates and parties on these key issues; and to stimulate thinking about the choices our local councillors are faced with.
+Our intention was to enable a range of responses from candidates so that voters could get a good sense of the differences between candidates and parties on these key issues; and to stimulate thinking about the choices our local councillors are faced with.

-All questions apart from the last one ask candidates to indicate their agreement with a statement on a scale from “strongly agree” to “strongly disagree” (plus the option “don’t know”); and explain their answer in 50 words or less.
-The last question provides an opportunity for further comments on a green and just recovery in Oxford and Oxfordshire.
+All questions apart from the last one asked candidates to indicate their agreement with a statement on a scale from “strongly agree” to “strongly disagree” (plus the option “don’t know”); and explain their answer in 50 words or less.
+The last question provided an opportunity for further comments on a green and just recovery in Oxford and Oxfordshire.

-Find out how candidates in your area have responded
+Find out how candidates and elected councillors in your area responded